Ngrover24198/ML-basics/README.md

-# MachineLearning-basics
+# MachineLearning and DeepLearning basics
-Some machine learning projects at beginner level
+Some machine learning and deep learning projects at beginner level